Monthly Archives: January 2006

 The ladies of Brokeback Mountain have less screen time to play with but they each deliver fine performances.
 Williams is a silent, put-upon mother and is shattered when she discovers her husband’s secret love.
 She just crumbles.
 She’s never the same and Williams showcases her character’s distress and mounting bitterness.
 One of the film’s highpoints is her confrontation with Ennis, many years later, finally sharing all that she knows.
 Me thinks an Oscar nod is headed in her post-Dawson’s Creek future.
 Hathaway plays quite an opposite character.
 She begins as a wild, headstrong cowgirl with a healthy sexual appetite, something perhaps Jack sees as a reflection of his self.
 Then their love dies at some point and she pours herself into work, but Hathaway illuminates every step along the way.
 Her small smile during a scene where Jack finally browbeats her obnoxious father is terrific.
-And girls, if you’re having trouble dragging your significant other to see Brokeback Mountain with you, remind them that both ladies get naked at some point.

 This is an elegiac, engrossing love story.
 Brokeback Mountain is not necessarily a “gay thing,” more so it’s a story about forbidden love and about the consequences of moving forward without ever letting go.
 That sounds universal, right?
 Nothing “gay” about that.
 Brokeback Mountain explores the force of love and shows how uncontrollable and unpredictable it is.
 Jack and Ennis are just as surprised by their feelings and their rough night of passion as the audience, but the happiness they share is hard to argue.